themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.0.5 =

 * Added custom "query" parameter for post list/grid slider shortcodes.
+* Added feature to start toggle as open. -- `[toggle open="true"]`
 * Fixed wpautop happenning before do_shortcode on "themeblvd_the_content".
-* Added feature to start toggle as open. -- `[toggle open="true"]`
+* Accounted for framework now adding more filters to "themeblvd_the_content" when adding in `[raw]` shortcode.

 = 1.0.4 =